-The proposed 24-inch pipeline portion of the Project is predominantly located within rural areas, but is proposed to cross several larger, well-traveled roads including SR-106, SR-108, SR-16, SR-3, and SR-100 in Illinois, and SR-94 in Missouri.
-The Line 880 modifications are primarily located within suburban residential areas, and most of the modifications will not impact major roadways.
-The relocated portion of Line 880 will cross SR-367 in Missouri by trenchless methods.
+The proposed 24-inch pipeline portion of the Project is predominantly located within rural areas, but is proposed to cross several larger, well-traveled roads including SR-106, SR-108, SR-16, SR-3, and SR-100 in Illinois, and SR-94 in Missouri which will all be crossed by conventional bore.
+The North County Extension is located in proximity to more developed areas and well-traveled roads including SR 367/US-67 which will be crossed by horizontal directional drill ("HDD").
 Other less-traveled roads in the Project area are also paved and marked.
-The Project area is also served by US-67, a primary route providing north-south access, and several interstate highways located in the vicinity of St. Louis, Missouri including I-270, I-170, I-70, I-64, I-44, I-55, and I-255.
+The Project area is served by US-67, a primary route providing north-south access, and several interstate highways located in the vicinity of St. Louis, Missouri including I-270, I-170, I-70, I-64, I-44, I-55, and I-255.
 A comprehensive list of roads crossed by the Project are also included in Resource Report 1, General Project Description.